domdus/directus-extension-streaming-video-player/README.md

 ### File Module Integration

 You may want to keep your stream links next to your source Directus files (videos).
-When applied to a custom string field in the `directus_files` collection, this extension will replace the default video player in the file detail page and prefer playing the HLS stream:
+When applied to a custom string field in the `directus_files` collection, this extension will replace the default video player in the file detail page and prefer playing the HLS or DASH stream:

 1. Add a string field to `directus_files` (e.g., `stream_link`)
 2. Set the interface to **Streaming Video Player**
 3. In directus_files item detail view: Enter stream link in the custom field and it will be picked up by the player

-Use the toggle button to switch between HLS stream and source file playback.
+Use the toggle button to switch between stream (HLS/DASH) and source file playback.

 <img width="300px" alt="screenshot_files_detail_hls" src="https://raw.githubusercontent.com/domdus/directus-extension-streaming-video-player/main/docs/screenshot_files_detail_hls.png" />